cryptrr/AutoPie/README.md

 ## Usage

 1) Open AutoPie App
-2) There are currently two types of commands. `Share Sheet Commands`, `Folder Observer Commands` and `Cron Commands`.
+2) There are currently three types of commands. `Share Sheet Commands`, `Folder Observer Commands` and `Cron Commands`.
 3) Add your desired Commands in the AutoPie App by clicking on Add Button or Edit an already existing command.

+## Easiest way to add new packages
+- Open the Terminal inside AutoPie
+- Run `python3.10 -m ensurepip`
+- This installs pip in AutoPie the environment.
+- Run `pip3 install package`

 ## New MCP Server
 AutoPie now comes with your own MCP server that you can use to automate your phone with AI Tools.